hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 # Strand

+## Jul 16th, 2014

+- Added an option to auto-save your Strand photos to your camera roll

 ## Jul 15th, 2014

 - Tap on the nearby friends message to get a more thorough explanation of who's nearby to share with.